Dedicated to Helping Others as a City Commissioner, Community Advocate, Attorney, and Mother

 In my job as a labor attorney representing journalists, I am an advocate for workers and free speech.
 I’ve brokered compromises during tough times, and worked to keep newspapers strong and journalists covering the stories that matter.
 My commitment to journalists and young people is why I founded Bay News Rising, where professional and college reporters can train collaboratively, and I developed a scholarship at San Francisco State University to support students seeking careers in journalism.

-As your Supervisor, I’ll focus on the issues that impact our quality of life and I’ll work tirelessly to make sure our neighborhoods remain a vibrant place to raise kids, work, and retire.
+As a neighborhood leader, I’ll focus on the issues that impact our quality of life and I’ll work tirelessly to make sure our neighborhoods remain a vibrant place to raise kids, work, and retire.